-- 9.1.
-Pharmacies will be provided with a budget of up to £2750 to purchase point of care testing equipment and support to carry out Health Checks.
-This will be a one off payment claimable in the first quarter of service delivery.
+- 9.1 Pharmacies will be provided with a budget of up to £2750 to purchase point of care testing equipment and support to carry out Health Checks.
+This will be a one-off payment claimable in the first quarter of service delivery.
 Approval to purchase equipment is required from Surrey County Council.
-Receipt for the equipment should be provided and this amount will then be added to the next monthly payment.
+Receipt for the equipment should be provided, and this amount will then be added to the next monthly payment.
 This funding is subject to ongoing activity monitoring.
 The equipment purchased must be able to measure cholesterol and HbA1c and be in line with the POCT MHRA Guidance documents in the appendices.
-If following ongoing discussion, training and support from the public health team, the pharmacy is not able to achieve the minimum required number of health checks (as per 5.3.), ceases to provide health checks to patients and there are no plans for future provision, the situation will be discussed with the pharmacy and arrangements may be made to reallocate the equipment for use in another location. - 9.2.
-Where an outline portal is provided by Surrey County Council for submission of EQA and IQC results, the provider is responsible for submitting the data as per the manufacturer's guidelines.
-Failure to submit IQC and EQA data as required could result in a review of the service and reallocation of POCT equipment. - 9.3.
-The pharmacy will purchase consumables, maintain the equipment in terms of calibration, and internal and external quality assurance. - 9.4.
-Pharmacy providers should ensure: - Only staff who have been trained (by a competent trainer) use the POC equipment - That an appropriate internal quality control (IQC) process is in place up to date register of trained/competent operators - That there is a named POCT coordinator - That records of results of quality control performed are maintained - That the can evidence of registration in an accredited EQA scheme reporting to NQAAP Please note, in 2016 Surrey County Council commissioned Surrey Pathology Service to support all Health Check providers with IQC and enrolment with EQA schemes.
+If following ongoing discussion, training and support from the public health team, the pharmacy is not able to achieve the minimum required number of health checks (as per 5.3), ceases to provide health checks to patients and there are no plans for future provision, the situation will be discussed with the pharmacy and arrangements may be made to re-allocate the equipment for use in another location. - 9.2 Where an online portal is provided by Surrey County Council for submission of EQA and IQC results, the provider is responsible for submitting the data as per the manufacturer's guidelines.
+Failure to submit IQC and EQA data as required could result in a review of the service and reallocation of POCT equipment. - 9.3 The pharmacy will purchase consumables, maintain the equipment in terms of calibration, and internal and external quality assurance. - 9.4 Pharmacy providers should ensure: - only staff who have been trained (by a competent trainer) use the POC equipment.
+Training is available via our supplier and can be arranged through Surrey Council on an ad-hoc basis. - That an appropriate internal quality control (IQC) process is in place up-to-date register of trained/competent operators - That there is a named POCT coordinator in the pharmacy - That records of results of quality control performed are maintained - That they evidence regular EQA on a monthly basis.